Spicadox/auto-twitcasting/README.md

 Put the `Access Code` and configure all the necessary settings in the `const.py.example` file(if you haven't already renamed `const.py.example` to `const.py`, do so now).

+Note: This script currently only works on Windows due to the way the subprocess args are configured.
+Configure the subprocess args yourself if you're not using Windows